TobleMiner/kernelstuff/modules/adafruit-matrix-rpi/README.md

 # Using it

-This driver uses dummyfb to prove a framebuffer device.
+This driver uses dummyfb to provide a framebuffer device.
 Thus a lot of applications like mplayer and even Xorg can use this driver to output to the LED panel.